michaelorionmcmanus/collage/README.md

 * Double click anywhere on the stage to drop a "node".
 * Double click the node's big orange middle area to open a file dialog, which can be used to select an audio file.
 * The file will load and start running on a loop.
-* Drag the node around the "listener" (the big blue dot in the middle) to produce spatial effects.
+* Drag the node around the "listener" (the big blue dot in the middle) to produce spatial audio effects!

 Use headphone for best results.